niteshjain/mconsumer/README.md

 # mconsumer
-Simple and naive kafka consumers which pulls data from a topic and writes to tcp sockets
+Simple and naive kafka consumers which pulls data from multiple topics and writes to tcp sockets.
+This was originally written to use kafka as a queue for wrting metrics to graphite.

 ## To Do